-The design of a groundwater cutoff wall and hydraulic gradient control system will require additional site characterization and may result in a high density of wells and borings that may extend 100 ft or more below ground surface to identify a unit into which to key the cutoff wall (presumed to be bedrock).
+The design of a cutoff wall and groundwater extraction system will require additional site characterization and may result in a high density of wells and borings that may extend 100 ft or more below ground surface to identify a unit into which to key the cutoff wall (presumed to be bedrock).

-In addition to the primary source control provided by Alternative 1, Alternative 3 would also contain the secondary source (saturated soils containing CCR constituents) located beneath the footprint of AP2.
+In addition to the source control provided by Alternative 1, Alternative 3 would also contain the secondary source (saturated soils containing CCR constituents) located beneath the footprint of the OWAP.
 Alternative 3 would require completion of detailed design for the cutoff wall and hydraulic gradient control system.
-Construction would take longer than Alternative 1.
-Ongoing groundwater extraction for hydraulic gradient control would be required as part of regular operation and maintenance.
-Potential impacts to the public health and safety posed by implementation would be similar to Presumptive Alternative 1, and significantly less than that posed by Alternatives 2A and 2B, because all work would be completed on site.
+Construction could be completed in less than 5 years; ongoing groundwater extraction for hydraulic gradient control would be required as part of regular operation and maintenance.
+Potential impacts to the public health and safety posed by implementation would be similar to IEPA-Approved Alternative 1 and would be significantly less than that posed by the Alternatives 2A and 2B, because all work would be completed on site.
 There would be some increases in off-site traffic due to increased need for on-site workers.
-Alternative 3 would take longer to attain GWPS than Presumptive Alternative 1, because the time required for Presumptive Alternative 1 to attain GWPS is less than the timeframe that would be required to conduct the necessary site investigation, design, permitting, and construction associated with Alternative 3.
+Alternative 3 would achieve compliance with GWPS more quickly than Alternative 2 because of the relatively short construction timeframe.